pthu/sahd/docs/words/protection.md

 that ‘salvation, deliverance’ is not central to the meaning of יְשׁוּעָה.
 Various kinds of ‘success’ secured by divine acts of power and faithfulness can be denoted by the word.
-An association with moral factors is important in Is 40-66 and Ps 98 (which are related in some way) but not elsewhere.
+An association with moral factors is important in Isaiah 40-66 and Psalm 98 (which are related in some way) but not elsewhere.

-<b>A.3</b>  In Is 26:1 יְשׁוּעָה forms part of the picture of a strong, well
+<b>A.3</b>  In Isa 26:1 יְשׁוּעָה forms part of the picture of a strong, well
 defended city with ‘walls and bulwark’ (חוֹמוֹת וָחֵל).
 The verb יָשִׁית ‘sets up’ might be understood to have God as its subject, but an indefinite subject equivalent to a passive is perhaps more likely (cf.
 Tg, Vulg).

+<a id="6.A.4"></a>
 <b>A.4</b>  That יְשׁוּעָה is used of God’s acts but very rarely of God himself
 (in contrast to יֵשַׁע) is an overlooked semantic differentiation.
 Ben Asher, for example, sees no semantic differentiation between non-animate